 Healthcare organizations continue to be the most exposed industry to cyber-attacks this year.
 Data breaches and ransomware attacks last year alone cost the industry an estimated $4 billion, with the industry accounting for more than four in ten breaches as well.
 As experts note, it has more to do with the value of healthcare data than the state of security in the industry.
 Public healthcare institutions are particularly susceptible as criminals target valuable personal data that healthcare providers store and process.

-IT and Telecoms
+2. Technology and Telecoms

 With the rollout of 5G, more devices and sensors are expected to be connected to supply chains, communities, organizations, and localities.
 While this will usher a new wave of the communication revolution, experts note that it poses new risks to both consumers and businesses.
 As it’s a switch to all-software networks and a wider bandwidth, high-level hackers can tap into these emerging vulnerabilities and have a larger attack surface to exploit.
 Meanwhile, the ubiquity of sensors and devices will need a newer and tighter framework for endpoint security across industries.